|

 is not always in the best interest of the patient.

-- The IN-NETWORK
+- The "IN-NETWORK"

 doctors’ directory is changing frequently.
 Insured may not be

-choose not to participate with the HMO IN_NETWORK system if it pays
+choose not to participate with the HMO "IN-NETWORK" system if it pays

 less than the PPO plans.

-(Preferred Providers Organization)
+PPO (Preferred Providers Organization) Health Insurance Plans

-The PPO is
+The PPO Health Insurance Plan is

 a system that allows insured to choose their doctors and health facilities.